 “Pay attention to the whispers so we won’t have to listen to the screams.”
 Cherokee Proverb

-Many people seem to have the notion that stress is something that happens out there–in the ethers— and no inner impact or effect.
-This is a dangerous position as it leaves you victim to many negative results E.G. poor health, disrupted relationships, and poor performance.
+Many times I have heard comments like “It’s just stress” which seems to indicate the notion that stress is something that happens out there–in the ethers– and no inner impact or effect.
+This is a dangerous position as it leaves us victim to its many very real negative E.G. poor health, disrupted relationships, and poor performance.

 Definition of Stress

 Stress is anything that causes us to adapt, change, grow—even when it is positive.
 Positive stress is not generally detrimental effect.
 However the more challenging forms certainly do have negative effects both in the moment and over time.

 Generally there are two types of stress: necessary and unnecessary.
 Unnecessary stress is that which we can eliminate by an honest inventory of where we are scattering our energy, spinning our wheels or not standing for our beliefs, values and self care.

 Necessary stress is that which we cannot, or do not want to, reduce or eliminate.
 This requires that we work with knowledge and awareness in a holistic way to care for mind,body and spirit.